 The process to fund your trust varies depending on the type of asset.
 You can learn more here in our Trust Funding Guide, and our customer success team is also available to help once you’ve completed your trust plan.

 Should I make a separate or joint trust?

 If you are married or in a registered domestic partnership, you may consider creating two separate trusts or one joint trust.
-Each option has its advantages and disadvantages, which we compare here <link>.

 Generally, joint trusts are preferable for couples living in community property states whereas separate trusts are better for couples who own separate property.